Introduction to BoxLayout in Java

 8. invalidateLayout(Containercontnr): This method discards the cached information of the layout.
 In other words, it invalidates the layout.

-Examples of BoxLayout class in Java
+Examples of BoxLayout Class in Java

-Now, let us see some examples of BoxLayout class with some of the methods explained in the above section.
+Now, let us see examples of BoxLayout class with some of the methods explained in the above section.

 Code: